Project Engineer Visa Sponsorship Jobs in Nevada

 Which companies sponsor visas for project engineers in Nevada?

 Large engineering and construction firms with active Nevada operations are the most consistent sponsors.
-Bechtel, AECOM, Jacobs Engineering, and Parsons Corporation regularly file H-1B petitions for project engineers on infrastructure and energy projects.
+Bechtel, AECOM, Jacobs Engineering, and Parsons Corporation regularly file H-1B visa petitions for project engineers on infrastructure and energy projects.
 NV Energy sponsors for utility-side roles.
 Resort and casino developers like MGM Resorts International also hire project engineers for capital construction programs, particularly in Las Vegas.

 Which visa types are most common for project engineer roles in Nevada?